-It may surprise some people to learn that there are a few different ways to declaw a cat.
-The intent of this FAQ is not to endorse declawing, but rather provide information about the techniques commonly utilized.
+The intent of this article is not to endorse declawing, but rather to provide information about the techniques commonly used.

-The cat claw extends from the P3 bone, and it is analogous to the human fingernail extending from the tip of our finger.
+The cat claw extends from the P3 bone, and it is analogous to the human fingernail extending from the tip of our finger.It may surprise some people to learn that there are several ways to declaw a cat.

 - Guillotine method - The guillotine method cuts through the last bone (P3) of the toe, typically done with a nail clipper.
 This method removes the claw and distal (end) part of this bone, sometimes cutting through the toe pad as well.

 The excisional method takes more time and thus may cost more.
 Cutting through the bone using the guillotine method can create a more painful recovery for your cat with more possibilities for complications.

 A third technique, a Deep Digital Flexor Tendonectomy, is not technically a declaw, but a surgical procedure in which the tendons that operate the claw are cut, leaving the claw intact.